My Little Pony: Equestria Girls (film): Media sales

 Upon release to home video, Shout!
 Factory reported that more than 100,000 units have been ordered at retail, the largest release that the company has seen in its ten-year history.
-As a result of the success, Hasbro has signed Shout to continue distribution of other out-of-print My Little Pony titles from earlier generations such as The Princess Promenade, as well as newer animated Transformers shows.
+As a result of the success, Hasbro has signed Shout! to continue distribution of other out-of-print My Little Pony titles from earlier generations such as The Princess Promenade, as well as newer animated Transformers shows.

 Television viewership

 My Little Pony: Equestria Girls premiered on the Hub Network on September 1, 2013.
-The movie was viewed by 553,000 viewers.
-It earned year-to-year delivery time gains among multiple demographics, most notably Girls 6-11 (+1056%).
+The film was viewed by 553,000 viewers.
+It earned year-to-year delivery time gains among multiple demographics, most notably girls 6-11 (+1056%).
 In the United Kingdom, 93,000 viewers watched the television broadcast on Pop, the most for the week of November 18–24.